 Get a series of short lessons via email to master basic Thai sentences.
 Best for beginners.

-5 main challenges to learn Thai scripts and how to overcome them
+5 main challenges to learning Thai scripts and how to overcome them

 1. A big number of Thai consonants